 The spirits of Milwaukee’s early pioneers may have said, “You can build your church over my dead body.”
 And that’s just what the founders of St. James Episcopal Church did.
-The historic church at 833 W. Wisconsin Ave., is squarely atop the Spring Street Burial Ground, once the resting place of many of the city’s first European settlers.
+The historic church at 833 W. Wisconsin Ave., is built on the former Spring Street Burial Ground, once the resting place of many of the city’s first European settlers.

 Early writers left accounts of the beautiful scent of the cemetery’s wild roses.
 Settler and Milwaukee historian James S. Buck dug many of the graves there.